-The word “ORCHESTRA”–The Miami Opera Institute utilizes the full MMF Orchestra for all mainstage opera productions.
+The word “ORCHESTRA”–The Miami Opera Institute utilizes the MMF Opera Orchestra for all mainstage opera productions.
 While many programs claim to use an orchestra, the majority use a small chamber ensemble.
-Last summer’s production of La Bohème was our largest orchestra with over 55 musicians in the orchestra pit.
+The MMF Opera Orchestra is dedicated to the MMF Opera Institute Productions.

 Education–Our vocal faculty and staff prepare students as if they are participants in a top-tier young artist program.
 In order to ensure everyone receives proper time and attention, unprepared singers may lose their roles.
 This allows the staff to focus on bringing out the highest level of artistry from every singer in the program instead of granting extra time to unprepared singers to make them “performance ready.”

-Cost–MMF is able to offer more opportunity than any other program for less cost in large part because of our faculty.
-These great teaching artists are committed to cultivating the younger generation, working for a fraction of their fees.
-Every dollar received in tuition, donations, grants and ticket sales goes directly to the program, ensuring the highest quality of education for the participants.
+Cost–MMF is able to offer more opportunity than any other program for less cost in large part because of it's Non-Profit Status and generous donors who support the festival.
+Every dollar received in tuition, donations, grants and ticket sales goes directly to the program, ensuring the highest quality of education and performance opportunities for the participants.

 Career Institute–MMF is one of the only educational institutions that offers the immersive Career Institute as well as practical career forums open to all participants.
 The Career Institute aims to give participants functional career skills to take charge of their artistic careers in an evolving economy.